ayxos/PreproCSSor/README.md

 preproccessor
 =============

-a simple grunt configuration to work with stylus and jade
+A simple grunt configuration to work with stylus and jade